SmileyChris/django-easysettings/README.rst

 ------------

-If previously your app used a common prefix (like `MYAPP_`) you can still support projects taht still use these stand-alone legacy settings while moving to a ``MYAPP`` dictionary for your settings.
+If previously your app used a common prefix (like `MYAPP_`) you can still support projects that still use these stand-alone legacy settings while moving to a ``MYAPP`` dictionary for your settings.

 .. code:: python